bunchc/blog/content/posts/2014-12-26-Holiday-Zen-Moments.md

 >The master walked up to him and sat at his feet and said: “I am your disciple!”

 Having ridden a bicycle for a number of years, I have used it for various means and in various phases.
-Weight-loss, transportation, racing, harmony with nature, etc. However, over the last several years through varied events, dramas and the like, I have learned that in cycling: "I ride because I ride."
+Weight-loss, transportation, racing, harmony with nature, etc. However, over the last several years through varied events, dramas and the like, I have learned that in cycling: "I ride because I ride".

+During the holidays, one can get caught up in the presents, people, dramas, and the ever present exhaustion of well, the holidays.
+Over the years, I've been in all of the above situations and then some.
+This year, like in cycling, I am trying to "Holidays because I Holidays".

+Regardless of how, what, or why you get together this season, try to take a moment, sit back and enjoy them as much as you can.

 If you also ride because you ride, and would like a sticker, either email me (bunchc at gmail) or ping me on twitter and we can arrange something.